respiratory-immunology-lab/metabolome-lipidome-MSDIAL/downstream_processing/README.md

 ## Citation

-If you used these tools in a publication, please mention its URL.
+If you used these scripts in a publication, please mention this repository's URL.

 ## Rights